pavelanni/python-vacation/docs/Python_vacation_day3.md

 "Now go ahead and copy this code in the other menus," said I.

 Erik worked for a while, testing the script from time to time, muttering and cursing along the way.
 As the old saying goes: "What is the most popular programming language?
 Profanity."
-As a good parent I probably should've told him not to use some words, but I had a different task right now.
+As a good parent, I probably should've told him not to use some words, but I had a different task right now.

 "It works now!" he said finally.